-Adityanath to contest Uttar Pradesh Assembly polls from Gorakhpur
+Uttar Pradesh Assembly polls: BJP fields Adityanath from Gorakhpur

-Deputy Chief Minister Keshav Prasad Maurya will be the Bharatiya Janata Party’s candidate from Sirathu in Prayagraj district.
+Only 10 women candidates have been included in the first list.
+No Muslim has been given ticket.

 Uttar Pradesh Chief Minister Adityanath will contest next month’s Assembly elections from Gorakhpur city, the Bharatiya Janata Party announced on Saturday as it released the first list of candidates.